Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 The Labrador Retriever Club, Inc. set up a Jay Carlisle Memorial Trial.
 It was held from 1938 to 1941 near his home on Long Island.
 Mrs. Hill-Wood, Morgan Belmont and Robert Morgan judged the first Memorial Trail.

-The contents of his home went to auction in 1938 and his beautiful mansion was demolished in 1940.
+On a sad note, the contents of his home went to auction in 1938 and his beautiful mansion was demolished in 1940.

 David Elliot (right) with Banchory Night Light winning the Field & Stream Challenge Cup for Outstanding Retriever of 1937.